Hurricane Nicholas 2021

-Satellite images and tracking maps of Category 1 Hurricane Nicholas 2021, September 10 - 17.
+Satellite images, weather maps and tracks of Category 1 Hurricane Nicholas 2021, September 10 - 17.
 Max wind speed 75mph.

 Heavy rainfall will impact areas across southern and central Louisiana, southern Mississippi, far southern Alabama, and the western Florida Panhandle through early Friday.
 Significant rainfall amounts are expected, potentially resulting in areas of life-threatening flash and urban flooding across these areas.
 Widespread minor to isolated moderate river flooding is also possible.